 Since 2008, the California Statewide Needs Assessment Project has been valuable to a majority of counties and cities statewide in providing the condition of the total transportation network specifically local streets and roads.
 Based on the Assessment Project findings, Riverside County roads are better than the statewide average.
-The median PCI in the State of California of all counties was 66 in 2012.
+The average PCI in the State of California of all counties remain at 66 in 2014 (similar from the 2012 assessment report).
 The PCI ranges from a high of 77 in Orange County to a low of 33 in Amador County.
-For a detailed report of the condition of California roads and rehabilitation needs, refer to the annual "California Statewide Local Streets and Roads Needs Assessment" at www.savecaliforniastreeets.org.
+For a detailed report of the condition of California roads and rehabilitation needs, refer to the annual "California Local Streets and Roads Needs Assessment 2014 Update" at www.savecaliforniastreets.org.